-If you’re like most homeowners in Canal FultonSTATE, your home is your most valuable asset, and should be protected as such.
+If you’re like most homeowners in Canal Fulton, your home is your most valuable asset, and should be protected as such.
 When your home is damaged or destroyed, you need your claim settled by an insurance company that understands the importance of the place you call home.

 DiStefano Insurance Services can help you find the Ohio homeowners insurance that will best meet your needs and provide the most valuable combination of tailored coverage, quality service and competitive pricing.

 Note: if you are looking for homeowners insurance for a rental property, or home that is un-occupied, you cannot use traditional homeowners insurance.
 You need a “specialty dwelling” policy which we can also help you with.

 Regardless of whether you live in Canal Fulton or any other part of Ohio, homeowners insurance is one of the most important insurance policies you could ever own.

 It’s important to understand that no two homeowners insurance policies are created equal though.
 Different insurance companies offer different levels of coverage, different endorsements and riders, and have different conditions and limitations.

 If you’re not using an independent agent in Canal Fulton like us, it can be hard, if not impossible to tell the difference between two homeowners insurance policies.

 Whether you own or rent, insuring the place you call home can help protect you financially if you suffer a loss due to fire, theft, vandalism, or other covered events.
 It will also cover you in the event someone is injured while on your property and wins a legal judgment against you.